fasttime/postrequire/readme.md

 ## Stubbing CommonJS variables

-It is also possible to replace the values of the CommonJS global‐like variables `exports`, `require`, `module`, `__filename` and `__dirname` inside the module being loaded with custom predefined values.
+It is also possible to modify the values of the CommonJS global‐like variables `exports`, `require`, `module`, `__filename` and `__dirname` inside the module being loaded with custom values.
-The value of `this` at module level can be replaced, too.
+The value of `this` at module level can be modified, too.

-In order to replace the value of one or more of the identifiers, pass an object as a second parameter to `postrequire`, including the names of the identifiers as property names along with their new values.
+In order to modify the value of one or more of the identifiers inside the new modules, a second parameter must be passed to `postrequire`.

+If the second parameter is a regular object, the values of any defined properties having the name of a CommonJS variable or `this` will be used to replace the values of their respective identifiers inside the module.

+Another option is passing a callback function as a second parameter.
+The callback is called with an object as a single argument before the module is loaded.
+The object passed to the callback contains name‐value property mappings for all CommonJS variables and `this` as they would regularly occur inside the new module.
+If the property values are modified inside the callback, the changes are reflected when the module is loaded.

 ### Example 1: Faking `__filename` and `__dirname`